-The Resident and Family Councils Act comes into effect on April 1, 2018.
+The Resident and Family Councils Act came into effect on April 1, 2018.

 The legislation gives residents and their families the right to establish self-governing councils at any long-term care and licensed supportive living facility that serves 4 or more people.

 The legislation requires facility operators to make residents and their family aware of their right to establish a council.
-This includes responding to resident and family requests and concerns, as well as information on supporting an active resident and family council.
+They must also respond to resident and family requests and concerns, provide information about resident and family councils and support the functioning of an active resident and family council.

 Councils provide an opportunity for residents and families to discuss matters with agency or operator staff including: